VETERINARY NURSING: A SURGICAL SUITE OF PROCEDURES AND TECHNIQUES

 VetMedTeam's Elsevier Text Portal

 Regardless of which option the participant chooses, access to a copy of the textbook is mandatory.
 Without the text the student will not be able to complete the assignments, case studies and examinations.
 If enrolling close to or beyond the course start date, it is recommended that the text be purchased as an eBook to prevent text acquisition related delays.
 VetMedTeam has no control over shipping delays and other related problems.

-Mary Ellen has worked in various aspects of veterinary medicine from small animal and equine to mixed practice, coccidiosis research for a pharmaceutical company, zoo animal medicine and laboratory animal medicine.
+Mary Ellen has written several books, and contributed to numerous chapters, regarding anesthesia, pain management and rehabilitation.
+She speaks at national meetings on these topics and gives private CE to organizational groups.
+She has worked in various aspects of veterinary medicine from small animal and equine to mixed practice, coccidiosis research for a pharmaceutical company, zoo animal medicine, and laboratory animal medicine.

 This course is eligible for the 10% Multi-course discount.
 To learn more about the discount please visit the Multi-Course Discount page.